 If you’re teetering on the edge of burnout and being active doesn’t sound all that fun, throw a blanket in your car, grab a book, go through your favorite drive-thru, and find a nice park for a picnic.

 Bonus tip: If possible, leave your cell phone behind while you’re outside.
 Enjoy the time without constant notifications from all your apps or social media accounts.
+Can’t ditch your phone entirely?
+Try Do Not Disturb mode instead.

 Productive things to do on your day off